-Set the Login Threshold for the number of consecutive failed logins that must occur before triggering a block.
-The default number of attempts is 10, the minimum number is 1, and the maximum number is 100.
+In Maximum Attempts, set the number of consecutive, failed login attempts that trigger a block.
+The default number of attempts is 10, the minimum is 1, and the maximum is 100.
+Changing this setting does not restart Auth0’s count of login attempts.
+Increasing the number raises the threshold, and so can unblock users who were previously blocked.
+Decreasing the number lowers the threshold, and so can block users.
 In default mode (Account Lockout disabled), the threshold is the number of failed logins by a user identifier from a specific IP address.
 If you enable Account Lockout mode, the threshold is the number of failed logins from a user identifier irrespective of IP address.

 Under IP AllowList, enter the list of trusted IP addresses from which your users can access your resources.
 You can specify multiple addresses.

 Under Block Settings, enable the Block Brute-force Logins toggle to block attempts from suspicious IP addresses to safeguard against brute-force attacks that occur from a single IP address and target a single user account.